Jism (2003 film)

-Jism is a 2003 Indian Hindi-language erotic thriller film directed and edited by Amit Saxena, written by Mahesh Bhatt, produced by Pooja Bhatt and Sujit Kumar Singh under the banner Fish Eye Network [P] Ltd and Shreya Creations, which starred Bipasha Basu in the lead alongside John Abraham in his film debut.
-The music for the film was scored by M. M. Kreem.
+Jism is a 2003 Indian Hindi-language erotic thriller film directed by Amit Saxena.
+The film stars Bipasha Basu, John Abraham in his acting debut, and Gulshan Grover.
+The music for the film was composed by M. M. Kreem.

 The film is inspired by Body Heat (1981) by Lawrence Kasdan which was based on Billy Wilder's 1944 film Double Indemnity, an adaptation of James M. Cain's novel of the same name.

 Plot

 A black jeep is seen careening toward a pier, with the driver struggling to maintain control and hold on to his life.
 The flashback is then revealed:

 Kabir, an unhappy, rather poor alcoholic lawyer, lives a playboy lifestyle in Pondicherry.
 His best friends, Siddharth, a policeman, and Vishal, his colleague, try to keep him out of trouble.
 He meets Sonia Khanna, the beautiful wife of a traveling millionaire, Rohit Khanna.

 They embark on a tumultuous affair, and Kabir finds himself falling madly in love with Sonia.
 He suggests that she get a divorce, but she warns him that her husband is capable of killing them both.
 Sonia ultimately convinces Kabir to murder her husband and make it look like an accident.

-Not sensing Sonia’s true intentions, Kabir agrees.
+Not sensing Sonia's true intentions, Kabir agrees.
 According to Sonia's plan, Kabir must book a hotel room for an alibi, sneak out at night, kidnap Rohit while he sleeps, and take him to a warehouse where he will die in an explosion.
 Kabir procures a bomb from an explosives expert he had defended earlier.
-As planned, he enters Rohit and Sonia’s villa at night.
+As planned, he enters Rohit and Sonia's villa at night.
 Sonia deliberately seduces Rohit to keep him awake.
 Kabir is unexpectedly spotted by Rohit, and a fight ensues.
 He manages to subdue Rohit and bring him to the dilapidated warehouse rigged with explosives.
 The building explodes, killing Rohit.
 Sonia then alters Rohit's will so that she inherits all his property.
 Kabir tries to reason with her, but she goes ahead and changes the will, naming him as executor.

-Rohit's sister, Priyanka, already suspicious of the will and Rohit’s mysterious death, tries to warn Kabir that Sonia is only interested in money and has already killed Rohit's first wife while serving as her nurse.
+Rohit's sister, Priyanka, already suspicious of the will and Rohit's mysterious death, tries to warn Kabir that Sonia is only interested in money and has already killed Rohit's first wife while serving as her nurse.